-- ► A model is a purposeful representation of some real system. - Models are used to solve problems or answer questions about a system or a class of systems. - ► To formulate a model means to design its assumptions and algorithms. - The problem/question serve as a filter: all those aspects of the real system considered irrelevant or insufficiently important for answering this question are filtered out.
-They are ignored in the model, or represented only in a very simplified way.
+- A model is a purposeful representation of some real system [16]. - Models are used to solve problems or answer questions about a system or a class of systems. - ► To formulate a model means to design its assumptions and algorithms. - ➤ The problem/question serve as a filter: all those aspects of the real system considered irrelevant or insufficiently important for answering this question are filtered out (ignored or represented only in a very simplified way).